liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

 The first JAR file contains the classes and methods for calling the Guestbook portlet's remote services.
 The second contains the rest of the Mobile SDK.
-You don't actually need to manually install the second JAR file.
+You don't actually need to install the second JAR file manually.
 You can instead add the Mobile SDK as a dependency in your project's build system, which then downloads and installs the Mobile SDK for you.
 However, you need to install the first JAR file manually.
 To do so, copy the